yanncauchepin/Minesweeper/README.md

 ### wxGame ###

+This program run a ***wxWidgets application*** with a initialized minesweeper game configured with a height of 10, a width of 10 and a total number of mines of 20.

+To  play the game, the user have to click left on boxes to discover each one of them.
+Once a mine can be identified, the user could click right on a box to flag it.
+Therefore, this chosen box can no longer be discovered until the user click right again on this same box to remove the flag.
+An indicator of the amount of identified mines is indicated at the bottom of the application.

+This program also handle victory and failure conditions.

+Otherwise, the user can access to various menu such as :
+- ***Game>Restart*** or *Crtl+R* to restart the minesweeper game with the same configuration.
+- ***Game>initialized*** or *Crtl+I* to restart a minesweeper game by configure the height, the width and the total number of mines.
+- ***Game>SetSpacing*** or *Crtl+S* to modify the display of the current minesweeper game by edit the indicating the spacing desired between boxes in both height and width.
+- ***Game>Quit*** or *Crtl+Q* to quit the minesweeper application.
+- ***AI>Resolve*** or *Crtl+A* to bring help to the gamer and iteratively resolve the minesweeper game.
+Not implemented currently.
+- ***Info>About*** to show a simple piece of information about this minesweeper game.

 ## To do list ##

 - [ ] Add a IA tool to iteratively solve the minesweepper.
 More especially for the graphical user interface version.